SvenSmith412/Data_Course_SMITH/README.md

-# Data_Course_SMITHThis README file contains information about my uploaded assignments
+# Data_Course_SMITH
-This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This is a change
+This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This README file contains information about my uploaded assignments This is a change